Available solutions for secrets and keys management mostly fail in hybrid and multi-cloud environments. That should, and can, be changed.

 - Seamlessly supports any configuration, in both hybrid and multi-cloud environments in all regions

-- A cloud-native SaaS solution that ensures exclusive ownership of organizations over their security by denying its own access to their secrets and keys
+- Ensures exclusive ownership of organizations over their security by denying its own access to their secrets and keys.

 - Requires no installation and enables deployment within minutes